 This is shadow AI.
 It's the new shadow IT, but faster and with more access to critical systems.

 At Guild, we're building the runtime and control plane for AI agents.
 We spend a lot of time talking to teams who are navigating this transition from experimentation to production.
-Here's what we're seeing.
+Here's what we're seeing — and what we've learned about managing agents like production software

 The Rise of Agent Sprawl